srobo/docs/team_admin/user_accounts.md

 To create user accounts, visit the [user management page](/userman), and log in.
 In a column on the left, you'll see a list of users currently registered for your team.
 At the bottom is a link marked 'Register users'.
-Click on this, and you'll be presented with a form for user user details.
+Click on this, and you'll be presented with a form for user details.
 Fill this in (adding rows as appropriate), click submit, and we'll begin the account creation process.